linguistcrg/MScAIProjects/README.md

 # MScAIProjects

-Repository of projects completed for courses in the MSc in Artificial Intelligence.
+Repository of projects completed for courses in the MSc in Artificial Intelligence at Utrecht University.
 Topics covered include:
 - LLMs
 - POS tagging
 - Probabilistic Context-Free Grammar and parsing algorithms (CYK)